ekraka/SSnet/README.md

 python path_to_GRAD/grad_cam.py pdb_file.pdb 'smiles'

-Please make sure to capitalize the four letter pdb id
+Please make sure to capitalize the four letter pdb id if not present in the working directory.
+This way, SSnet can download from rscb website.

 ### Example